kkalininMI/CECscraper/README.md

 3. Slow Webscraping vs. Fast Webscraping

-    On the website of the Central Election Commission electoral data is provided in two different formats:  *Rezul'taty vyborov* (Election results) and *Svodnaya tablitsa rezul'tatov vyborov* (*Summary table of election results*).
+    On the website of the Central Election Commission electoral data is provided in two different formats:  *Rezul`taty vyborov* (Election results) and *Svodnaya tablitsa rezul`tatov vyborov* (*Summary table of election results*).
 If the first format is taking relatively long time to scrape (it contains deeper data structure with less data per page), the second format is much faster (it contains shallower data structure with more information per page).
 Both approaches "slow" or "fast" can be used interchangeably, but slow webscraping can be more error prone.

 4. Table Search Automation vs. Manual Selection